-- 17. All rabbit/cavy exhibitors are responsible for set up and clean up fair week. - 18.
+- 17. All rabbit exhibitors are responsible for set up and clean up fair week. - 18.
 Rabbits must be removed from barn between 8-9:30 a.m. on Sunday morning.
 However, any rabbits found leaving the barn before 8 a.m.
-Sunday will lose their rabbit premiums.
-Cavies must be removed from the barn at the conclusion of the show on Tuesday. - 19.
-Barn duty is required for all rabbit/cavy clubs & youth rabbit/cavy exhibitors.
+Sunday will lose their rabbit premiums. - 19.
+Barn duty is required for all rabbit clubs & youth rabbit exhibitors.
 Each is asked to sign up for a specific time during fair week on the board posted near the judging tables.
 A listing of what is expected of those on duty will be posted in the same location. - 20.
 Each exhibitor must submit an online registration to register for cage space and sizes by July 1.
 Members may be restricted to a maximum number of cages, depending upon the number of entries and the number of available cages as determined by superintendents based on cage reservations.
 Club leaders should contact the superintendent by July 1 to verify club cage counts. - 21.
 Entry Form help for breed classes: There is no department number, only division and class.
 For breed class the division is 2002.
 The class number is the breed of the rabbit.
 Please list the class number (breed) with a, B, C, D, E or F after the class number.
-A is a Sr. Buck , B is a Sr. Doe; C is a 6-8 Buck; D is a 6-8 Doe; E is a Jr. Buck and F is a Jr. Doe.
-Also, list your showmanship, progeny, fun classes, etc. - 22.
-All rabbits/cavies must meet the minimum weight requirements for their breed to be shown. - 23.
+A is a Sr. Buck, B is a Sr. Doe; C is a 6-8 Buck; D is a 6-8 Doe; E is a Jr. Buck and F is a Jr. Doe.
+Also, list your showmanship, progeny, fun classes. etc. - 22.
+All rabbits must meet the minimum weight requirements for their breed to be shown. - 23.
 All rabbits must have cage tags stating club and owner.